erinijapranckeviciene/dnpatterntools/README.rst

 and follow  `instructions <https://github.com/erinijapranckeviciene/dnpatterntools/blob/master/source/README.txt>`_ .

 The dnpatterntools are freely available as a  `dockerized galaxy instance <https://hub.docker.com/r/erinija/dnpatterntools-galaxy>`_ which runs on any local machine with the `docker <https://docs.docker.com/v17.12/install/>`_ installed.
 This instance contains demo data and demo workflow.
+This instance is based on the `galaxy-stable <https://zenodo.org/record/2579276>`_ .

 On this site the fully functional Galaxy wrappers are provided in the *tools* folder.
 On Linux machine use a
 `planemo serve <https://planemo.readthedocs.io/en/latest/readme.html>`_ from within cloned *~/dnpatterntools/tools* folder.
 It will launch a ready to use dnpatterntools Galaxy instance.
 The `galaxy-workflow pdf  <https://github.com/erinijapranckeviciene/dnpatterntools/blob/master/galaxy-workflow.pdf>`_ explains how to use tools in Galaxy.